garystorey/useZodForm/README.md

 ## Usage

-First you need to create a zod schema and infer the type:
+First, create a zod schema and infer the type:

 ```tsx
 import { z } from 'zod'